mbernste/mbernste.github.io/_posts/2020-11-27-gaussian_mixture_model_em.md

   - clustering
 ---

 *Gaussian mixture models are a very popular method for data clustering.
-In this post, I will define the Gaussian mixture model and also derive the EM algorithm for performing maximum likelihood estimation of their paramters.*
+Here I will define the Gaussian mixture model and also derive the EM algorithm for performing maximum likelihood estimation of their paramters.*

 Introduction
 --------------